kvitekp/landex/README.md

 # landex
-An X-Plane11 plugin that displays landing quality statistics.
+An X-Plane11 plugin that displays landing statistics.

 [WIP]